SonisWeb is our student database where all student records are electronically stored. All Goodwin University students log into SonisWeb by:

 - Login in to www.goodwinsonisweb.com or click on the link under Current Students on the Goodwin University website.

 - Enter your student identification number (ID).
 This ID was provided to you when you completed your course registration with your Academic Advisor.
 It also appears on your student schedule.

 - Enter your Personal Identification Number (PIN).
 It is the six digit PIN that you created when you registered for classes with your Academic Advisor.
 If you haven't created a PIN with your Academic Advisor, please contact the Information Technology department at 860‑727‑6743 for assistance.

 - Navigate through the student portal to become familiar with its functionality.
 In this portal you will be able to print your course schedule, view an unofficial academic transcript and update your personal information.

 Any changes to your student information may take a few days to appear.
 When registering for classes please be aware of the information below:

 - Make sure you are registering for the correct school year and semester (The courses are listed alphabetically under the letter with which the course code begins.)

 - Locate the course sections you want and click on them.
-(As most students know, the college offers seven and a half week courses in the both the first and second modules of a semester as well as the 15 week traditional courses; S1 = January – March, S2 = March – April, No session = 15 week course, H= Hybrid, and O = online).
+(As most students know, The University offers seven and a half week courses in the both the first and second modules of a semester as well as the 15 week traditional courses; S1 = January – March, S2 = March – April, No session = 15 week course, H= Hybrid, and O = online).